G1 Therapeutics Inc. (GTHX) – Don’t Be So Quick to Call it Dead

 Analyst recommendations provided by FactSet shows that the consensus forecast for G1 Therapeutics Inc. (GTHX) is a “Buy”.
 8 analysts offering their recommendations for the stock have an average rating of 1.70, where 0 rate it as a Hold and 1 think it is a “Overweight”.
 7 of the analysts rate the stock as a “Buy”.
 0 analysts have rated the stock as a Sell or Underperform.

-G1 Therapeutics Inc. is expected to release its quarterly report on 05/13/2021 and quarterly earnings per share for the current quarter are estimated at -$0.9 with sales reaching $4.33M over the same period.The EPS is expected to shrink by -27.60% this year.
+G1 Therapeutics Inc. is expected to release its quarterly report on 05/13/2021 and quarterly earnings per share for the current quarter are estimated at -$1.04 with sales reaching $690k over the same period.The EPS is expected to shrink by -27.60% this year, but quarterly earnings will post -58.60% year-over-year.

 G1 Therapeutics Inc. (GTHX) Insider Activity